New program partners women high school students with local companies, engineers

 Feats of Engineering was created as part of an unprecedented collaboration with university engineering faculties at Ryerson, Western University, University of Waterloo and UOIT.
 The collaboration is supported by a four-year grant of $1.4 million from Hydro One.
 Motorola Solutions Foundation has also supported the initiative with over $65,000 in grant funding.
 Together, these partners are implementing coordinated strategies to improve enrolment and career opportunities for women and young girls in engineering.

 Another initiative made possible with the support of HydroOne and Motorola Solutions Foundation is a ‘WEMADEIT’ Youth Think Tank.
-As part of the think tank, teenage girls from GTA high schools are exploring why female awareness and enrollment in engineering is so low in comparison to male counterparts.
+As part of the think tank, teenage girls from GTA high schools are exploring why awareness. of women and enrollment in engineering is so low in comparison to male counterparts.

 Feats of Engineering participating companies include: